WHAT IS STAGING THE FUTURE?

-- Organizations that serve students/children of whom at least 50% are considered low-income, at-risk, or otherwise under-served youth
+• Organizations that serve youth or community members of whom at least 50% are considered low-income, have special needs or otherwise underserved.

 Yes, additional tickets can be purchased at a standard group rate for family members of students/children or additional staff.
 Discount subject to show approval.

-To apply for Staging the Future or if you would like to be added to our mailing/email list.
+To apply for Staging the Future or if you would like to be added to our email list.
 Please fill out the form by clicking on the button below.